jessmitch42/example-docs-docusaurus/docs/endpoints/create-an-ad-creative.md

 #### Response body

-Successful requests will respond with a `200` status code, as well as the [ad creative object](/docs/intro#ad-creative-object) object for the newly created ad creative.
+Successful requests will respond with a `200` status code, as well as the [ad creative object](/docs/intro#ad-creative-object) for the newly created ad creative.

 | Field               | Type                |
 | ------------------- | ------------------- |